GuillaumeLodrini/hello-world/README.md

 # hello-world

-First repository used in order to understand bette git
+Hi people,

+I'm guillaume and i'd like to understand how make and commit work